Jiri Pittner's Electronics Page

 If you like to contact me concerning the constructions / software published here, use the address jiri at pittnerovi dot com.

-To summarize, I think that we should press on the polititians and let them know that privacy and free internet is important for us - there are many ways, for online petitions to support of the Electronic Frontier Foundation and "pirate" political parties, and, more practically, support the TOR project.
+To summarize, I think that we should press on the polititians and let them know that privacy and free internet is important for us - there are many ways, for example online petitions agains CISPA etc., support of the Electronic Frontier Foundation and "pirate" political parties, and, more practically, support the TOR project.

 My main page and contact e-mail